 You may also be using standardised testing in your school.
 If so, then the analysis of this is a way of using data to inform teaching.
 Although they may be used for summative data capture, at the end of year they can also be used formatively.
 There are assessment systems which allow you to analyse test results, as well as seeing formative data to give a rounded picture of a child’s achievements.
 This can help at an individual and class level to inform teaching and learning.
 At the whole school level, it can help to inform resourcing and school improvement priorities.

 Essentially, assessment is not the scary word we sometimes think it is.
 The only terrifying assessment is that which eats our time then ends up in a dusty cupboard somewhere.
-Using assessment data to inform teaching, inform learning, and involve parents and pupils in the learning journey is always worthwhile.
+Using data to inform teaching and learning, and involve parents and pupils in the learning journey is always worthwhile.

 If you want to know about how Learning Ladders makes your data meaningful, you can read more about our data and analysis features which provide you with clear and purposeful gap analysis.